How many were ever made ?

 I have two, "Kolhapur" and "Bellerophron" both expertly repainted for me into BR lined green livery in the late 1990s by the sadly now late Fred Hempsall and they look exquisite.
 A mystery why Peco never produced the loco in BR green, I have heard stories (unconfirmed) that livery samples were produced but it was considered too expensive to produce it fully lined out, not sure if that is true.

-Made by Rivarossi in Italy for Peco, in terms on numbers, as I understand it there were four batches, all with the product reference NL21 the original LMS ones (5713 "Renown") with gear coupled loco driving wheels made around 1969, the "Mark 3" produced 1977/8 without gear coupled drivers (relying on rods) which had an optional double chimney, unnumbered with six choices of name plus "Silver Jubilee" transfers (not sure where the Mark 2 went :hmmm:).
+Made by Rivarossi in Italy for Peco, in terms on numbers, as I understand it there were four batches, all black ones with the product reference NL21 the original LMS ones (5713 "Renown") with gear coupled loco driving wheels made around 1969, the "Mark 3" produced 1977/8 without gear coupled drivers (relying on rods) which had an optional double chimney, unnumbered with six choices of name plus "Silver Jubilee" transfers (not sure where the Mark 2 went :hmmm:).
 A further batch LMS black Mk3s in cardboard box (earlier ones had a plastic jewel case) in the early 80s alongside the LMS maroon NL22.

 So, many thousands made over the years but none for over 40.
 In my opinion it remained the best RTR British outline steam loco right up until the early "noughties" and the introduction of the Farish V2 but held it's own even against that.
 It wasn't until the first of the new tender driven DCC ready Bachmann Farish locos, ironically also a Jubilee, that in my opinion it was finally surpassed.